Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Martha has 78 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together facilitate 805 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents living an average of 341 meters from the nearest stop.
-Most residents in this primarily residential area commute outwards, with cars being the predominant mode of transportation at 95%.
-On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, a significant portion (31.1%) of residents work from home, possibly due to COVID-19 conditions.
+The accessibility of these transport services is considered good, with residents on average located 341 meters from the nearest stop.
+As a predominantly residential area, most Mount Martha residents commute outward, primarily by car (95%).
+On average, there are 1.7 vehicles per dwelling in the area, which is higher than the regional average.
+According to the 2021 Census, 31.1% of residents work from home, a figure that may reflect COVID-19 conditions.

-The service frequency averages 115 trips per day across all routes, resulting in approximately ten weekly trips per individual stop.
+The service frequency across all routes averages 115 trips per day, equating to approximately ten weekly trips per individual stop.

 Frequently Asked Questions - Transport